 Engine /Clutch Modification- Performance enthusiasts often opt for modification.
-Most typical "bolt on" mods such as pipes, air box mods, cdi ignition boxes, etc do not require much different clutching than listed in set up instruction.

-If you have extensive or internal engine mods, particularly if running longer duration camshafts from specialty engine shops, it is common to use less(2-3 grams) flyweight mass than listed above to achieve a higher rpm during the "clutch phase".
-Typically leave the tip rivet out and tune from there.
-Custom ,long duration Cams make peak hp at higher rpm. (special engine shop cams are not like typical bolt in cams that will work with stock piston.
-Typical bolt- ins ,.. eg. Web or Hotcam do not require nearly as much rpm as the above mentioned, and possibly the similar weight amount in the flyweights as in the listings will be fine)Possibly some big bore kits that use bigger pistons ,but still use the more typical "bolt in " type cams may require more weight in the weights.
+Most typical "bolt on" mods such as pipes, air box mods, cdi ignition boxes, etc do not require much different clutching than provided in our regular kit.
+This kit is for race engines and extensive mods.
+Custom, long duration Cams make peak hp at higher rpm.(special engine shop cams are not like typical bolt in cams that will work with stock piston.
+Typical bolt- ins,... eg. Web or Hotcam do not require nearly as much rpm as the above mentioned, Possibly some big bore kits that use bigger pistons, but still use the stock, or more typical "bolt in " type cams may require more weight in the weights than race cams.
 You MUST work closely with your engine builder to know peak torque and hp rpm required.
 Clutch for rpm at the 200 ft mark during testing(before the clutch phase is over) Other mods, like Nitrous Oxide injection, etc will require more total flyweight mass.